Thaddeus Mosley

-Thaddeus G. Mosley (born 1926) is an American sculptor who works mostly in wood and is based in Pittsburgh, Pennsylvania.
+Thaddeus Gilmore Mosley (July 23, 1926 – March 6, 2026) was an American sculptor who worked mostly in wood and was based in Pittsburgh, Pennsylvania.

-Biography
+Life and career

-Mosley was born in New Castle, Pennsylvania, where both sides of his family were farmers and miners.
+Thaddeus Gilmore Mosley was born on July 23, 1926, in New Castle, Pennsylvania, the second youngest of five children and the only boy.
+Both sides of his family were farmers and miners.
 After high school graduation, he "entered as support company in California supplying Liberty ships" for the U.S. Navy.
 He was stationed on Peleliu Island in the western Pacific.
 With his ex-serviceman's grant he attended the University of Pittsburgh, where he earned his Bachelor of Arts with a double major in English and Journalism in 1950.
-While in school he worked for photographer Isadore Frichman and the Pittsburgh Photo Guild, developing negatives in the darkroom a few hours each week.
+While in college, he worked for photographer Isadore Frichman and the Pittsburgh Photo Guild, developing negatives in the darkroom a few hours each week.
 His interest in the visual arts was further piqued through a course titled "World Cultures," where he learned about different African art traditions and European modernist artists such as Constantin Brâncuși.

-He met his first wife Ruth Ray (separated in 1960) at a dance and the two were married after his first year of university.
+He met his first wife, Ruth Ray, in 1960 at a dance and the two were married after his first year of college but later separated.
 They had three children together.
 They settled in Pittsburgh and he took a job with the U.S. Postal Service after graduation.
 He also worked as a freelance journalist and photographer in the 1950s for the Pittsburgh Courier and various national magazines such as Ebony, Sepia, and Jet.
 Articles he wrote on jazz musicians and athletes would later serve as inspiration for his carving and sculpture.

 Mosley became interested in pursuing sculpture through his frequent visits to the Carnegie Museum of Art and through his own art historical research at public libraries.
 He "was inspired to take up wood carving" after viewing a Scandinavian furniture display at a local department in the late 1950s.
-The display included wood carvings of birds and fish, rather than paying $75 apiece for the animals, Mosley decided to make his own.
+The display included wood carvings of birds and fish.
+Rather than paying $75 apiece for the animals, Mosley decided to make his own.
 This was the beginning of his lifelong passion for wood carving and his participation and activism in the Pittsburgh art scene, which would continue for the rest of his life.